zakirullin/cognitive-load/README.es.md

 <!-- We should reduce the cognitive load in our projects as much as possible. -->

-Deberíamos reducir la carga cognitiva en nuestros proyectos en medida posible.
+Deberíamos reducir la carga cognitiva en nuestros proyectos en la medida posible.

 <!-- <details>
   <summary><b>Cognitive load and interruptions | Carga cognitiva e interrupciones</b></summary>